Aluminum parts and ready-made boat hulls

 Furthermore, somebody must have led and coordinated all of the work listed above.

 It is not easy.
-One is always either busy or really busy.
+One is always either busy or busy.
 Multiple projects are underway at the same time.
-There are deadlines that must be met and which are inevitably approaching.
-And the closer the final launching of a boat gets, harder gets the pressure on the workers’ shoulders as well, as the last phase of the project is being undertaken.
+Some deadlines must be met and are inevitably approaching.
+And the closer the final launching of a boat gets, the harder gets the pressure on the workers’ shoulders as well, as the last phase of the project is being undertaken.

-The foundation for the project is built in the beginning
+The foundation for the project is built at the beginning

 The beginning phase of a boat-building project is carried along with the project until the very end phase.
 One of the people who is trusted with the process and who carries the weight on his shoulders is the leader-in-chief of the aluminum -department, Mika Kainu.

 He is responsible for, especially, that the ready-drawn aluminum parts (from which a boat’s hull and cabin are welded together) are ordered on time, and that the welding-work is initiated at a proper time, and that the hull along with other parts of a boat is finished on time.
 A busy project manager may turn to Mika for assistance at the end phase of a project.